California faces record $68 billion budget deficit, nonpartisan legislative analyst says

 “The state remains in a good cash position,” Petek said.
 “I would stop short of calling it a crisis.”

-Assembly Speaker Robert Rivas, a Democrat from Salinas, called the deficit “troubling” but pledged to craft a budget that “protects classroom funding and prioritizes support for core programs.”
+Assembly Speaker Robert Rivas, a Democrat from Salinas, pledged to craft a budget that “protects classroom funding and prioritizes support for core programs.”
+Toni Atkins, the Democratic president pro tempore of the state Senate, vowed to pass a budget “protecting middle class taxpayers and the programs and resources that help Californians and families.”

-“With increased accountability and oversight of current spending, we can deliver real results for all Californians,” he said.
+A spokesperson for Newsom said the governor will propose a budget that “protects vital services and public safety.”

 The economic downturn has had a greater impact in California than other states, mostly because of its size and that it relies heavily on taxes paid by the wealthy.
 The number of unemployed workers has risen by nearly 200,000 since last year, enough to increase the state’s unemployment rate to 4.8% from 3.8%.
 The national unemployment rate is 3.9%.